silvest/HEPfit/Doxygen/Usage.md

 The Monte Carlo analysis is performed with the [BAT library](https://www.mppmu.mpg.de/bat/).
-First, a text configuration file containing a list of model parameters, model flags and observables to be analysed has to be prepared.
-Another configuration file for the Monte Carlo run has to be prepared too.
+First, a text configuration file containing a list of model parameters, model flags and observables to be analyzed has to be prepared.
+Another configuration file for the Monte Carlo run has to be prepared, too.

 ### Step 1: %Model configuration file:

-A configuration file for model parameters, model flags and obaservables are written as follows:
+A configuration file for model parameters, model flags and observables are written as follows:

 ~~~~~~~~~~~~~~~~
 StandardModel